Chapter 34 : 33- The Last Death Eater

 “Potter, answer me!”

 “I don’t know!”
 The two shouted.
 “I don’t know.
-The Aurors the Confederation sent to America are at the Ministry now.
+The Aurors the Confederation sent to America are fighting at the Ministry right now.
 If they fall, I don’t know what the Confederation will do.
 Whether they’ll fight for revenge or surrender in fear, I just don’t know.”

 “It can’t happen again.”
 Narcissa said quietly but they both turned at the sound of Lucius stumbling despite Draco’s assistance and Harry felt pity mix in with the feelings of urgency and fear.
 “I can’t let it happen again!”
 Narcissa said more loudly and when Harry turned back to look at her, he saw Bailey’s wand pointed directly at his face, a flash of red and then darkness.